Patricia Johanson: Fair Park Lagoon, Dallas (1981–1986)

 Johanson's first built project was commissioned in 1981 to restore Fair Park's Leonhardt Lagoon, which was then in a badly degraded state.
 To solve the problems of an eroded shoreline, murky water and algal bloom, Johanson devised large sculptural forms that broke up wave action and selected indigenous plantings as microhabitats for wildlife.
 The gigantic, terra cotta–colored gunite sculptures, which doubled as pathways for human visitors and perches for birds and turtles, take the form of a Delta Duck-Potato (Sagittaria platyphylla) and a Spider Brake Fern (Pteris multifida).
+She mimicked Delta Duck-Potato's root and built five-foot-wide paths on the lagoon where people can walk safely, and the same natural, curvy shapes for sculptures on the shoreline for people to sit on.
+The Spider Brake Fern sculpture winds across the lagoon with elegant, soft curves that stretch below and above the water, which ends on a crossway surrounded by lilies and irises.
+Those curves that go above the water provide safe platforms for turtles and other species to rest.
+Other than those sculptures, vegetation, floating plants, and tall grasses were everywhere.
 Today Leonhardt Lagoon is a functioning ecosystem in the heart of Dallas, where it also serves as a place of education and recreation.
 This is one of the earliest examples of art as bioremediation.
 For this and other large-scale urban projects, she worked with a variety of experts including scientists, engineers, and city planners, as well as with local citizen groups.

 The Patricia Johanson Foundation, dedicated to promoting greater public interest in the artist's legacy, public design, ecological art, and multi-functional infrastructure, was established in 2023.

 Endangered Garden, San Francisco (1987–1997)

 When San Francisco needed a new pump station and holding tank next to the Bay, Johanson was invited to co-design a facility that would be sensitive to the site.
 She wanted something aesthetic, but also useful in ways beyond mere sewage treatment, so she designed a series of habitats to nourish threatened species.
-The roof of the sewer is a one-third-mile-long baywalk whose colors and patterns derive from the endangered San Francisco garter snake.
+The roof of the sewer is a one-third-mile-long baywalk having colors and patterns in yellow, black, light blue, and red in organic curves, derive from the endangered San Francisco garter snake.
 The head of the serpent is a 20 ft mound that serves as a microhabitat for butterflies.
-The Ribbon Worm Tidal Steps fill with water at high tide, creating homes for small marine life.
+The Ribbon Worm Tidal Steps is a purple ribbon worm that zigzags and surrounds the rocks near the tides, fill with water at high tide, creating homes for small marine life.